Judiciary

 All Model Policies

-See Amendments Here Section 1. {Title}.
+Section 1.
+Title.
 This Act may be known as the Phantom Damages Elimination Act.
-Section 2. {Purpose}.
-The purpose of this section is to prevent compensatory damage awards for medical expenses from including amounts that the claimant has not and will…
+Section 2.
+Purpose.
+The purpose of this Act is to provide fair compensation for past and future medical expenses based on the reasonable value of medical services and treatment.
+Section 3.
+Definitions.
+For purposes of this…

 Be it enacted by this legislative chamber: An ACT to Amend this State’s Code of Laws by Enacting “Gavin’s Law” by Adding a Section to Create the Offenses Of “Sexual Extortion” and “Aggravated Sexual Extortion,” to Define Necessary Terms, and to Provide Penalties for Violations.
 Section 1. …